Skip to content

 • Example: 20, the font size is 20.

-4. PrimaryColour: Primary subtitle color, representing the main color of the subtitles (usually the displayed text color).
+4. PrimaryColour: The primary subtitle color, representing the main color of the subtitles (usually the color of the displayed text).

-5. SecondaryColour: Secondary subtitle color, usually used for the transition color of karaoke subtitles.
+5. SecondaryColour: The secondary subtitle color, usually used as the transition color in karaoke subtitles.

 • Example: &H0000FFFF, blue.